Office of Financial Aid and Scholarships

 Both the Direct Loan Entrance Counseling and the Master Promissory Note (MPN) can be done at studentaid.gov.

-Fresno State's default rate on Federal Student Loans is 4.7% as of Fiscal Year 2017.
+Fresno State's default rate on Federal Student Loans is 1.7% as of Fiscal Year 2019.

 For more information on subsidized and unsubsidized loans, please check out the Federal Student Aid page.
-There is a lot of great information about changes in interest rates and origination fees, how interest accrues, options for repayment plans, etc. Another really great tool is the Repayment Estimator, where you can manually enter, or log in to view your current loans, to see what your payments will look like.
+There is a lot of great information about changes in interest rates and origination fees, how interest accrues, options for repayment plans, etc. Another really great tool is the Loan Simulator, where you can manually enter, or log in to view your current loans, to see what your payments will look like.

 Federal PLUS Loan for Parents and Graduate Students